 Allow an Introduction

-While he was quickly recognized as a local hero, many didn’t realize this wasn’t out of the norm for Robert.
+While he was quickly recognized as a local hero, the attention wasn’t out of the norm for Robert.
 He had already spent his young life defying great odds just to survive.
 He was no stranger to intense situations and couldn’t quite understand what all the fuss was about.
 There’s more to tell here, but I’ll let Robert share the details.

 Fast forward to 2001.
 Robert turned 16 that year and was just finishing up the driver's license process when The Fast and Furious hit the big screen.
 Like many young men that summer, Robert was fascinated with what he saw and in love with a certain bright orange Toyota Supra.
 He spent quite some time pleading with his parents for his very own.
 To his surprise, the negotiations paid off.
 Roberts father flew to Texas and drove home a 1996 Supra.
 This story ends exactly as one would expect; it was crashed many times while trying to replicate what he saw on the screen.